Expression Interrupted

 Academics for Peace trial

-Fincancı was also accused of “disseminating propaganda for a terrorist organization” in a separate trial, where the accusation stemmed from the Academics for Peace petition in January 2016.
-The first hearing of this trial took place on 6 March 2018 at the 37th High Criminal Court of Istanbul.
+Fincancı was also accused of “spreading propaganda for a terrorist organization” in a separate trial, where the accusation stemmed from the Academics for Peace declaration issued in January 2016.
+The first hearing of this trial took place on 6 March 2018 at the Istanbul 37th High Criminal Court.
 The court rejected Fincancı’s request for immediate acquittal and adjourned the trial until 4 October 2018.

-At the end of the final hearing of this trial on 19 December 2018, the court convicted Fincancı of "propaganda" and sentenced her to 2 years and 6 months in prison.
+At the end of the final hearing of this trial on 19 December 2018, the court sentenced Fincancı to 2 years and 6 months in prison on the charge of "terrorism propaganda."
 The sentence was not deferred and no reductions were granted.

 Ruling on the individual applications filed by 10 academics who were sentenced in the Academics for Peace trials, the Constitutional Court held in its judgment dated 26 July 2019 that the trials violated the academics' freedom of expression.
-Accordingly, the 37th High Criminal Court of Istanbul, which held a retrial on 7 July 2020, ruled for Fincancı's acquittal.
+Accordingly, the Istanbul 37th High Criminal Court, which held a retrial on 7 July 2020, ruled for Fincancı's acquittal.

 Trial on "insulting a public official" charge